The Product Regulation and Liability Review: Puerto Rico

 - the Occupational Safety and Health Administration of the Puerto Rico Department of Labor, which enacts and enforces workplace safety regulations.14

 Puerto Rico can, and does, resort to the courts in the exercise of its parens patriae authority to seek damages, including in product liability cases.15

 Causes of action

-Pursuant to Article 1802, '[a] person who by an act or omission causes damage to another through fault or negligence shall be obliged to repair the damage so done.'16 A plaintiff ordinarily needs to establish three elements: damage, the causal relationship between the damage and the act or omission, and that the act or omission was negligent or wrongful.17 While the third prong requires showing negligent or wrongful conduct, according to the Supreme Court, this left a void when addressing many product liability claims.18
+Pursuant to Article 1802 of the Civil Code of 1930, '[a] person who by an act or omission causes damage to another through fault or negligence shall be obliged to repair the damage so done'.16 The new Civil Code of 2020 slightly modified the language in that provision, and the new provision (codified as Article 1536) states that '[t]he person who through fault or negligence causes damage to another, is obliged to repair it'.17 A plaintiff ordinarily needs to establish three elements: damage; the causal relationship between the damage and the act or omission; and that the act or omission was negligent or wrongful.18 While the third prong requires showing negligent or wrongful conduct, according to the Supreme Court, Article 1802 left a void when addressing many product liability claims.19

 - design defects;

 - defects for failure to provide adequate instructions or warnings.24